“THE GREAT CLIMATE CHANGE DEBATE:WHAT DOES THE SCIENCE REALLY SAY? TM”

 Aaron was graduated from Princeton University’s Woodrow Wilson School of Public & International Affairs (concentrating in Economics) and received his Masters in Public Administration from Harvard University’s John F. Kennedy School of Government (in Ethics).
 At Princeton, he did thesis-level research on coal as a long-term energy resource.
 His Geology professor was famed academician Kenneth Deffeyes.

-Aaron has performed efficiency studies for the U.S. Department of Energy, the Federal Energy Regulatory Commission, and the Energy Information Administration.
+Aaron has performed efficiency and other studies for the U.S. Department of Energy, the Federal Energy Regulatory Commission, the Energy Information Administration, Xcel Energy (the Public Service Company of Colorado), and the Colorado Department of Natural Resources.
 He was a U.S. Securities & Exchange Commission-certified Investment Advisor and is an energy royalty owner who has firsthand experience with production operations because they occur on his personal residential property.

 The talk industry’s leading publication — “TALKERS MAGAZINE” — selected Aaron out of more than 5,000 hosts as one of America’s “100 Most Important Talk Show Hosts” along with icons such as Don Imus, G. Gordon Liddy, Rush Limbaugh, Dr. Laura Schlesinger, Howard Stern, and Bruce Williams.